13 Best Things to do in Manuel Antonio, Costa Rica

 3. Enjoy the Beaches in the Park

-In addition to the trails, there are also a few Manuel Antonio’s beaches to visit inside the park.
+In addition to the trails, there are also a few of Manuel Antonio’s beaches to visit inside the park.
 The two most popular are Manuel Antonio Beach (Playa Manuel Antonio) and Espadilla Sur.
-They’re both located at the end of the Main Trail, about 30-60 min walk from the entrance of the park.
+They’re both located at the end of the Main Trail, about a 30-60 min walk from the entrance of the park.

-The main beach, Playa Manuel Antonio, is the most popular and the most beautiful, with white sandy shore and clear warm water.
+The main beach, Playa Manuel Antonio, is the most popular and the most beautiful, with a white sandy shore and clear warm water.
 It is often regarded as one of the best beaches in all of Costa Rica!

 Manuel Antonio National Park Beach